 I originally grew up in Tanzania, Germany, and Kenya.
 I went on to study Physics and Philosophy at Harvard, and did a PhD in climate science and extrasolar planets at the University of Chicago.
 After that I was a postdoc at MIT, supported by a fellowship from the James S. McDonnell Foundation.
 I now work at Peking University in Beijing, China.

 Why do different planets have such different climates?
 My work tries to explore this question from a range of angles, with a particular emphasis on the atmospheres of exoplanets and climate change on Earth.
-Find out more by checking out my recent publications.
+Find out more about our group’s research here.

 - May 2023 The most important feedback for determining how much Earth warms under global warming is the longwave clearsky feedback.
 Together with Nadir Jeevanjee and Nick Lutsko, we developed a way to estimate this feedback solely using pen and paper.
 The paper is published here.
 Want to compute analytical spectral feedbacks yourself?
 The scripts are available on github.